amarqz/imdb-data/docs/to-do.md

 - More endpoints could be implemented allowing for more dataset coverage.
 - OR, some tables could be dropped from the ingestion pipeline to just load the needed data tables for the existing endpoints.
 - Improve REPL CLI application navigation using the keyboard arrows or command completion using Tab.
+- Increase test suite with more test cases.